cavs1010/cheatsheets/02_python.md

 # 🐍 Python Cheat Sheet 🐍

-This README file is a cheat sheet for Python, including variable types, printing statements, f-string, inputs and prompts, if/elif/else statements, lists, and loops.
+This README file is a cheat sheet for Python, including variable types, printing statements, using `str()` for printing numbers, f-string, inputs and prompts, if/elif/else statements, lists, removing elements from a list, and loops.

 ## Variable Types 🧮